 - and letter of recommendation with the writer’s viewpoints on the applicant’s leadership and academic qualities

 Applications, essays and letters of recommendation are to be emailed or postmarked no later than Feb.
 15 to firstname.lastname@example.org or to the address belwo.
 All pieces of the application are accepted via email.
 Letters of recommendation can be sent directly from the recommender to the email address above.
 Applications received after the deadline may be considered at the discretion of the Michael E. Moritz Merit Scholarships in Law Selection Committee.

 Materials are reviewed by the selection committee, which then selects a group of semifinalists who are invited to interview with a member of the committee.
 The interview may take place in person or by telephone/Skype.

 Download the Michael E. Moritz Merit Scholarships in Law application.

-Letters of recommendation should be posted to:
+Applications, essays and/or letters of recommendation that are mailed should be posted to: (email is highly encouraged)

 Michael E. Moritz Merit Scholarships in Law Selection Committee